saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

 image: /img/juniper_logo.jpg
 ---

-In this article, I want to share an example on how you can extend the base Junos PyEZ <b>Device</b> class with your own subclass.
-It helped me to more easily re-use my code and it made my scripts less of a clutter.
+Extending the Junos PyEZ <b>Device</b> class with my own subclass helped me to more easily re-use my code and it made my scripts less of a clutter.
+This article is a short example on how to do this.

 Extending the base Device class:
 ================================